Wetland or Bog filters are hands down the best pond filtration system there is!

 All we are doing is creating the perfect environment.

-Let me tell you why they are so damn awesome!
+Let me tell you how they work and why they are so damn awesome!

 How natural wetlands and bogs work